 In 2015 Spare Wheel Productions purchased the Sony FS7 with the 28-135mm lens kit - plus all the other bells and whistles needed to complete the rig.
 By far this was the biggest single purchase we had made for a while.
 And we are glad we did.

 The camera has proved itself consistently over the last year.
-Completed the documentary projects for the North Level District IDB, the Peterborough & Spalding Gliding Club using its smooth high frame rate shooting (HFR - slow motion playback), and three private independent clients we are not allowed to mention at the moment - although more about this later.
+Completed the documentary projects for the North Level District IDB, the Peterborough & Spalding Gliding Club using its smooth high frame rate shooting (HFR - slow motion playback), and two other independent clients - more about this later.

 The camera is a beast functionally, but sufficiently nuanced.
 Even at a total of almost 8Kg on the shoulder it is surprisingly nimble for me a 5ft 6inch going-on-in-years female, but one familiar with ENG shooting techniques.
 Its biggest advantage is shooting in what Sony call the Cine EI colour-space using the Slog3 curve, which makes those harsh highlights roll gently off in the wake of its wide dynamic range.